Level B1 of the Common European Framework of Reference for Languages

 - Pronunciation exercises

-- Conversation activities (e.g. role plays, presentations followed by discussions)
+- Conversation activities (e.g. role plays, games, presentations followed by discussions)

 - Reading for Meaning